sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

 ## Outbound Traffic

 When working with an [Internet Gateway](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Internet_Gateway.html) or VPC it may be necessary to expose ports for outbound network traffic.
-Sourcegraph must open port 443 for outbound traffic to codehosts, and to enable [telemetry](https://docs.sourcegraph.com/admin/pings) with Sourcegraph.com.
+Sourcegraph must open port 443 for outbound traffic to code hosts, and to enable [telemetry](https://docs.sourcegraph.com/admin/pings) with Sourcegraph.com.
 Port 22 must also be opened to enable git SSH cloning by Sourcegraph.
 In addition, please make sure to apply other required changes to secure your cluster in a manner that meets your organization's security requirements.

 ---